-Francois Mitterrand in the periphery of affiliative acknowledgment’.
-“The French republic” had nothing to confess; it did not have to assume the culpability of a period in which it had been put out of action.
-(49) The truth aggregating the counter truth, the failing on the juridical ground, a slippage in consequence neither of the lie nor with the error, irrespective of the irreducible to the irreducibility of the “as such”.
-The inconclusiveness at best, animates ‘the geography of zero proximity’.
-The whereabouts of Francois Mitterrand, the grounding of this statement, evaluates “the real in fact” in the conjuring of this inter -terrestrial spacing.
-The irreducibility of that statement to search - engine, Mitterrand, is an echo-écoute to -my- irreducibility to the matter of the irreducible in de-act.
+François Mitterrand, on the periphery of affiliative acknowledgment, states that “the French Republic” had nothing to confess; it did not have to assume the culpability of a period in which it had been put out of action.
+The truth aggregating the counter-truth, the failing on the juridical ground, is a slippage in consequence neither of the lie nor with the error, irrespective of the irreducible to the irreducibility of the “as such.”
+The inconclusiveness, at best, animates “the geography of zero proximity.”
+The whereabouts of François Mitterrand, the grounding of this statement, evaluates “the real in fact” in the conjuring of this interterrestrial spacing.
+The irreducibility of that statement to search - engine, Mitterrand, is an echo-écoute to my irreducibility to the matter of the irreducible in de-act.

-Restituting the truth in pointing, a playful jouissance irreducible to painting, without necessary circumstancing pointing, at for example, Mitterrand.
+Restituting the truth in pointing is a playful jouissance irreducible to painting, without necessary circumstances pointing at, for example, Mitterrand.
 Perhaps there is more sedimented reality to painting in pointing.
-Derrida discussion on Van Gogh Painting of shoes, restitutes the shoes to their rightful owner, indefinitely discharge a ghostly debt, the hypokeimenon ‘as such’ of shoes, pointing and painting.
-Grounding remains the grandiose desire of a specific interest in he use value of a surplus, the absence of the ground BodenLosigkeit of western thought fissure us into a new era.
-This groundless loss of translating is baseless exaggeration.
-To say that ‘I was in search for you ‘Mitterrand’ in the other side of the Galaxy’ for example., is reclusively inclusive.
-The desire to find your feet again in grounding, this foundational experience is egoistic in so far that it complicates us in the question of ground-less value.
-Whatever is lost is supposedly found in that ground zero restitution.
-The point in pointing points to Van Gogh painting.
-To what foreseeable we choose to dwell on this point by choice?
+Derrida’s discussion of Van Gogh’s painting of shoes restitutes the shoes to their rightful owner, indefinitely discharges a ghostly debt, the hypokeimenon “as such” of shoes, pointing and painting.
+Grounding remains the grandiose desire of a specific interest in the use-value of a surplus; the absence of the Bodenlosigkeit of Western thought ushers us into a new era.
+This groundless loss of translation is baseless exaggeration.
+To say that “I was in search of you, Mitterrand, on the other side of the galaxy,” for example, is reclusively inclusive.
+The desire to find one’s feet again in grounding, this foundational experience, is egoistic in so far that it complicates us in the question of groundless value.
+Whatever is lost is supposedly found in that ground-zero restitution.
+The point in pointing points to Van Gogh’s painting.
+For what foreseeable reason do we choose to dwell on this point by choice?
 The spectrum of this spectatorial presence is, therefore, a question of the apprehensiveness in comprehension.
 My comprehension apprehends.

-the ground of the Greek experience is, he says, lacking in this “translation.”
+[T]he ground of the Greek experience is, he says, lacking in this “translation.”
 “What I have just too hastily called “metaphor” concentrates all the difficulties to come: does one speak “metaphorically” of the ground for just anything?
 And of walking shoes (clothing, the tool, the institution, even investiture) for thought, language, writing, painting and the rest.

 What does Heidegger say?
 This: As soon as one no longer apprehend the thing as the Greek did, in other words as hypokeimenon but instead as substantia the grounds falls away.
-(Restitution of the Truth in pointing 306-307)